Graduate Counselling and Applied Psychology (GCAP) 691

 |Assignment 1: Research Team Project|

 |Part III: Final Literature Review (You must receive 85% or more to be eligible for the thesis route)||30%|

 Mertens, D. M. (2020).
 Research and evaluation in education and psychology (5th ed.).
 Sage.
 ISBN: 978-1-5443-3375-5

 All other course materials are available online.

-Students with a disability, who require academic accommodation, need to register with the Access to Students with Disabilities Centre at Athabasca University.
+Students with a disability, and who require academic accommodation, need to register with the Access to Students with Disabilities Centre at Athabasca University.
 Notification of the need for academic accommodation must normally be provided to the program office no later than fourteen (14) days prior to the first day of class.
-It is the student's responsibility to register with the Disability Centre to request academic accommodation if required and to notify the instructor that such accommodation has been requested.
+It is the student's responsibility to register with the Disability Centre to request academic accommodation if required and to notify the course coordinator that such accommodation has been requested.
 Every reasonable effort will be made to accommodate individual student needs.
-However, because GCAP courses are paced, all student are required to participate weekly in the online discussion forums.
-There are also several courses where online exams are required.
+However, because GCAP courses are paced, all students are required to participate weekly in the online discussion forums.
+There are also several courses where online exams are required. and other interactive components.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.

 Opened in Revision 5, September 8, 2020.

 View previous revision